gzachariadis/Python.Challenges/README.md

 ##### Objectives

-- Given a list of nested lists, join the lists together by descending total list value (sum) and return one final aggregate list.
+- Write a Function that, given a list of nested lists, joins the lists together by descending total list value (sum) and returns one final aggregate list.

 ##### Constraints